-NYSERDA proposes to make project maturity the core of its Project Maturity and Viability non-price evaluation.
+NYSERDA shall make project maturity the core of its Project Maturity and Viability non-price evaluation.
 This approach has precedent in NYSERDA's Tier 1 Large-Scale Renewables procurements and is intended both to establish a minimum for deeming project readiness and to reward projects that have advanced beyond such requirements.
-In addition, the proposed 20% weighting for this category will afford it greater emphasis in overall evaluation.
+A 20% weighting for this category will afford project maturity a proper emphasis in overall evaluation.

-Citing the need to limit project attrition, the Order directs NYSERDA to "include certain project maturity requirements in its bulk energy storage solicitations and in its Implementation Plan."21 Specifically, the Order states that:
+Citing the need to limit project attrition, the 2024 Energy Storage Order directed NYSERDA to "include certain project maturity requirements in its bulk energy storage solicitations and in its Implementation Plan."
+29 The 2025 BES Approving Order recognizes, however, that the proposed minimum maturity requirements may not align with bulk energy storage development processes and accordingly sets forth revised minimum maturity requirements, as described below.
+30